 World-Pictures: Art Finding Pathways Across the Century of Turbulence, 1914-2024

-This project investigates artistic practice that has been a research method in imagining the movements of humans embedded in turbulent flows, in the vast, involuntary, global movement of peoples, refugees and asylum seekers due to conflict and humanitarian crises between 1918 and 2024.
+Investigating artistic practice that has been a research method in imagining the movements of humans embedded in turbulent flows, involuntary global movement of peoples, refugees and asylum seekers due to conflict and humanitarian crises between 1918 and 2024.

 The project maps how and where artists across the world, both as subjects of these forces and as embedded or detached observers, reflected on and documented borders and bodies subjected to migration and exile.
 It links with researchers in war art, terror and counterinsurgency.
 It proposes new models of artistic inclusion and collaboration.
 It studies and creates new artistic representations of force to chart and understand the disruption that accompanies deterritorialisation and the fracturing of geographies, with a particular focus on movements of exiles since the mid-1970s.